Wojcik Law Firm

 ● Repetitive strain injuries – these are very common in workplaces where employees are required to repeat the same task or motion repeatedly.
 Sometimes known as RSIs, RMIs or CTDs, the most common injury of this time is Carpal Tunnel Syndrome, a condition which affects the forearms, hands and wrists due to repetitive movements like typing.
 While this is most common among office workers, RMIs can affect other body parts too.
 For example, shelf stockers may end up with chronic back pain after lifting heavy boxes for many years.
 Workers who are diagnosed with RSI due to their employment activities may be entitled to payment for their medical treatment and rehabilitation as well as permanent impairment benefits and weekly compensation benefits.

 ● Occupational illnesses – this is a term referring to any disease which has resulted from the sufferer's working conditions or due to exposures in their workplace.
-One such example is the condition called mesothelioma, which is caused as a result of exposure to asbestos and is common among firefighters.
-Workers in noisy environments may suffer from hearing loss, while allergens in the workplace can cause skin reactions or respiratory problems.
-Asthma is one such condition which may arise due to exposure to hazardous substances.
-In order to any occupational disease to be compensated, it must be acknowledged as being an industrial injury i.e. one that is caused by factors such as environmental hazards in the workplace.
+One such example is the condition called mesothelioma, which is caused as a result of asbestos exposure and is common among firefighters.

-● Mental or Emotional Stress Injuries – these days, mental and emotional stress related conditions are sometimes recognized by the courts and may in some cases be covered by Workers Compensation.
-Employment related stress is a major cause of injury which results over time in conditions like cancer and heart disease, however the difficulties arise in proving the mental and emotional condition's existence and also proving that it is directly due to employment factors.
 While stress is cited as a problem for 80% of Americans, it is still relatively uncommon to be awarded Workers' Compensation benefits for these conditions due to the challenges of proof.
-Engaging the services of a skilled Chicago workers compensation lawyer will give you the best chance of securing recompense for your psychological distress caused by your job.
+Engaging the services of a skilled Chicago workers’ compensation lawyer will give you the best chance of securing recompense for your psychological distress caused by your job.

-● Physical injuries – there are many types of physical injury which can be suffered in the workplace.
-Depending on the working environment, these could range from slips, trips and falls to cuts or burns, or even to physical attacks by members of the public or animals.
 Those who work in a potentially hazardous environment, for example construction workers, may suffer serious injuries such as electrocution or injuries from poorly guarded or dangerous equipment, but even those who work in apparently safe environments such as offices may still end up being the victim of a personal injury if, for example, they slip on a wet floor or injure themselves because of poor training in the use of equipment.
-Some of the physical injuries which are covered under workers' compensation include catastrophic and serious loss, such as loss of a limb, paralysis, broken bones, spinal cord injuries, amputations, traumatic brain injuries, permanent scarring, burning or disfigurements.

 Are Employees Covered Even If They Were Not Physically Working When The Injury Took Place?

 Some workers don't claim the compensation that they are owed because they feel like they are ineligible because they were partially at fault or because they were not physically working at the time of the injury.
-For example, employees who were injured while on a break may believe that they cannot make a claim, however this is not the case.
-In most cases, if they employee is injured while on a break, but is still on the employer's premises, they are still covered for compensation purposes as the injury will have occurred during the course of employment.
-If you are not sure whether or not you are covered by Workers' Compensation for your injury, contact our team of workers compensation lawyers in Chicago today and we can advise you further as to your eligibility.
+For example, employees who were injured while on a break may believe that they cannot make a claim; however, this is not the case.

 Which Medical Benefits Should I Receive?

 In the state of Illinois, employers must pay for all of the essential medical expenses for any employee who is injured while at work as well as for any essential emergency treatment or first aid to treat the employee's injury.
 Under the terms of the Workers' Compensation Act, this treatment must be necessary and reasonable to remedy the effect of a workplace injury, and we can advise you as to your rights in this respect.
-We can also offer you advice about your choices regarding physicians and specialists, how long your medical benefits should last and how the payments will be handled.
-Whether you are a temporary or part time employee, are worried about what will happen in respect of your bonuses or overtime pay, or are wondering whether you are eligible to receive vocational rehabilitation, a worker’s comp lawyer in Chicago from William S. Wojcik's experienced team can offer you the best possible advice.

 Death Benefits